Key takeaways

 How an intercom call box works

-A call box works by prompting a visitor to contact a tenant using the provided directory at the entrance.
-A visitor enters a code or presses a button to call the tenant they’re visiting.
+A call box prompts visitors to contact a tenant using the directory provided at the entrance.
+Visitors enter a code or press a button to call the tenant they’re visiting.

 Then, the call box sends a signal to the respective substation.
 Most call boxes are wired, but some may send signals wirelessly.
 From there, the resident may speak with the visitor requesting access.